 Did you know we love cats?

-We have dedicate one of our examination rooms entirely to cats!
+We have dedicated one of our examination rooms entirely to cats!
 That means no dogs, and no dog smells…

-Between our vet’s empathetic, caring manner, and the added help of feline pheromones, your feline friend is sure to have a calm and peaceful experience with us here at Daisy Hill.
+Between our vets empathetic, caring manner, and the added help of feline pheromones, your feline friend is sure to have a calm and peaceful experience with us here at Daisy Hill Vet.
 When you arrive at the clinic, we welcome you to wait in the consultation room, giving your cat a chance to calm down, get out of its carrier and get a feel for the situation.